sajjadislam523/app-textutils/README.md

 1. Open the application in your browser (`http://localhost:3000`).
 2. Enter text in the input area.
-3. Click the "Convert to Uppercase" button to transform your text to uppercase.
+3. Click the "Convert to Uppercase" or "Convert to Lowercase" button to transform your text to uppercase or lowercase.
-4. The converted text will appear in the textarea.
+4. The converted text will appear in the textarea and in the preview section below textarea.
+5. It will show how many words and characters has been written in the textarea at the text summary section.

 ### Mobile Navigation